 October is designated as Black Energy Awareness Month.
 The Scholarship Committee, led by Conitsha Barnes, has planned an interactive learning environment for high school students to broaden their knowledge about the energy industry and new technology, as well as enhance their exposure to various career opportunities within the energy field.
 The theme of this year's event is Power Up Your Future.
 We are looking forward to partnering this year with General Electric and Electric Power Research Institute.

-October was designated as Black Energy Awareness Month.
-The Scholarship Committee, led by Conitsha Barnes, planned an interactive learning environment for high school students to broaden their knowledge about the energy industry and new technology, as well as enhance their exposure to various career opportunities within the energy field.
-The first event was held in Raleigh on October 3 at the FREEDM Systems Center on the campus of NC State University.
-The second event will occur on November 7 at the EPIC Building on the Campus of UNC – Charlotte.
+The first event is scheduled for Saturday, October 8 on the campus of University of North Carolina - Charlotte, EPIC Building (www.beam2016charlotte.org).
+The second event is scheduled for Saturday, October 29 on the campus of North Carolina State University, FREEDM Systems Center (www.beam2016raleigh.org).
 Duke Energy has invested in both the EPIC Building and FREEDM Center.
+Space is limited for each event.
+Registration for both events is available via the links provided.
 Duke Energy awarded NC State a $2.5 million grant.
 The multi-year grant, distributed through the Duke Energy Foundation includes $1.5 million to establish an endowment for the Future Renewable Electric Energy Distribution Management (FREEDM) Systems Center based in the College of Engineering at NC State.
-This was a great opportunity for our young people interested in STEM Careers.
+This is a great opportunity for our young people interested in STEM Careers.

-President, North Carolina Chapter
+North Carolina AABE Chapter Board of Directors

 American Association of Blacks in Energy